toby676/CV/README.md

 #### Learning Efficiently

-Each week we effectively had to start again with a new technology.
-I have not only learnt how to program, but also how to pick up a new language and add value to my team in a short space of time.
+At Makers, each week we effectively had to start again with a new technology or idea.
+I have not just learnt how to program, but also how to pick up a new language and add value to my team in a short space of time.
 - Appointed Audio-Visual (AV) Product Specialist.
 - AV Product Accreditation.
 I was the first and only person in the company to complete an exam to allow them to sell a certain line of products.
 I enjoyed it!
 - A multitude of hobbies including drums, guitar, skiing, snowboarding and flying my mini-drone.